Algae and Moss Control

 Treatment

-For moss, we recommend spot treating where moss is growing with Eraser 41% Glyphosate.
-Glyphosate will kill all types of moss, but being non-selective, it will also kill or severely injure turfgrass or desired plants so you need to limit usage to spot treatments where areas are totally covered by moss or areas that you plan to renovate.
+We recommend spot-treating moss with Eraser 41% Glyphosate.
+Glyphosate will kill all types of moss, but being non-selective, it will also kill or severely injure turfgrass or desired plants, so you need to limit usage to spot treatments where areas are covered by moss or areas that you plan to renovate.

 Mixing sprayer with Herbicide